artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 ### Drawbacks of putting `Selector`s in the tests

 Let's assume that we assert a text field based on Material UI's [`TextField`](https://material-ui.com/components/text-fields/).
-It might have label, value, placeholder, helper text, contextual action, required state, disabled state, error state, focused state, and loading state.
+It might have a label, value, placeholder, helper text, contextual action, required state, disabled state, error state, focused state, and loading state.
 It's a fairly basic UI element, yet it has lots of aspects.

-When we rely on how text field expresses its state in the DOM in each test, we spread text field's implementation details across the codebase.
+When we rely on how the text field expresses its state in the DOM in each test, we spread the text field's implementation details across the codebase.
 This increases cognitive complexity and makes onboarding more difficult.
 Sometimes these states can't be retrieved in one line of code, but even when they can, it generally makes tests less readable, especially for another person after half a year.

 You might have lots of different components, and each of them expresses the state in a special way.
-You have to keep in mind or double check all such details while writing tests.
+You have to keep in mind or double-check all such details while writing tests.
 When you've made a mistake, most of the time you find this out after tens of seconds or even minutes, not immediately.

 When we inline implementation details instead of abstracting them, we tend to choose the shortest path to solve a particular task.
 It makes code very specific to the task it solves.
 As a result, we make each piece of code unique, make the codebase fragmented, and give up code reusability.
-It also reduces space for optimizations of any kind in both tests and application.
+It also reduces space for optimizations of any kind in both tests and the application.

 When implementation details change, we have to find each affected test and fix it.
 It's a matter of "when", not "if".
 When your tests live long, they face breaking changes of libraries, migration to other libraries, introducing additional libraries for special cases, and different people.
 It's beneficial to leave some room for these long-term events.